ActivityWatch/aw-watcher-web/README.md

 ### Firefox Enterprise Policy

-Due to the issue mentioned above, a privacy notice as to be displayed to follow the mozilla add-on policy.
+Due to the issue mentioned above, a privacy notice has to be displayed to follow the Mozilla add-on policy.
 This can be pre-accepted by setting the following Firefox Enterprise Policy:
 ```json
 {
   "policies": {